AHZR199/Mosquito-Species-Identification-Model/README.md

 # Installation
 ## Conda Environment
 The environment.yml file contains a list of dependencies and their versions.
-First install Conda if you havent then to set up a virtual environment using conda use the command
+First install Conda if you havent then to set up a virtual environment using conda use the command:

 conda env create -f environment.yml -n (env_name).

-Then, activate the environment by running
+Then activate the environment by running:

 conda activate (env_name)